AlexTISYoung/snipar/docs/guide.rst

 **Running tests**

-To check that the code is working properly, you should run tests.
+To check that the code is working properly and that the C modules have compiled, you should run tests.
 To run the tests, in the main sibreg directory enter the command:

-    ``python setup.py tests``
+    ``python setup.py pytest``